 Players soon got an answer.
 With only a quarter of his health left, the Sleeper suddenly disappeared.

 The three guilds stood there in awe.
 The Sleeper didn’t die, and he didn’t fly away.
-They had spent three hours on what was now an empty tomb.
-In the process, they lost multiple levels and thousands of experience points.
+It was now an empty tomb.
+Over those three hours, they lost multiple levels and thousands of experience points.
 It defied all known EverQuest precedent—all known MMORPG precedent, even.
 The Sleeper had despawned without a trace.

 Enraged, players flocked to in-game Customer Support GMs.
 Jon still has a screenshot of his chat log with the GM Zaltaran, who told him something unfathomable at the time: that the despawning orders came from the top, Sony Online Entertainment.